-Adding more bitter is a great way to cleanse the liver.
-And seriously who doesn’t need a liver cleanse.
+Adding more bitter is a great way to assist the liver.
+And seriously who doesn’t need a little liver help?
 The world is toxic in so many ways and our livers could use some support in filtering out some of the junk.

-Some legends report that goji berries were eaten by monks in the Himalayan Mountains and steeped in hot water to help aid meditation and obtain greater health, vitality, longevity, energy and stamina.
+They used them steeped in hot water (tea or infusion) to help aid meditation and obtain greater health, vitality, longevity, energy, and stamina.
+Yes, please!

-They are a high antioxidant food and have been extensively researched for their ability to generate general feelings of well-being, support better gastrointestinal health and bowel functions, help build stronger musculoskeletal systems, and improve cardiovascular health.
-They promote healthy skin, protect eye health, stabilize blood sugar, detox the liver, increase energy, boost fertility.
+They are high in antioxidants and have been extensively researched for their ability to produce feelings of well-being, support better digestive health and bowel function, 💩 help build a stronger musculoskeletal system, 💪 and improve cardiovascular health. ❤️

-Avoid schisandra during pregnancy as it may stimulate uterine contractions.
+Avoid Schisandra during pregnancy as it may stimulate uterine contractions.
 Large doses may cause appetite loss.
-Some people experience GERD or heartburn when taking schisandra; if this happens reduce dose or stop taking it altogether.
+Some people experience GERD or heartburn when taking Schisandra; if this happens reduce the dose or stop taking it altogether.
 Schisandra is metabolized by the liver and may interact with certain pharmaceutical drugs including tacrolimus (immunosuppressant), talinolol (beta blocker), and warfarin (blood thinner).

 Header photo by hey tiffany!